Did you know?

 Is plankton harmful to the environment in any way?

-Yes, too much plankton at sea can seriously threaten the environment.
-Which one?
-Plankton is essential for food chains but can lower water quality or air we breathe.
-Note that too much concentration of these organisms often turns the color of the water from crystal-clear to brown or green.
-Besides, if the plankton population increases uncontrollably, some of them can release harmful toxins and contaminate the marine environment.
+Yes, their excess can seriously threaten the environment.
+They are essential for food chains but can lower water quality or the air we breathe.
+High concentration of these organisms often turns the color of the water from crystal-clear to brown or green.
+Besides, if the population increases uncontrollably, some can release harmful toxins and contaminate the marine environment.

 Can phytoplankton live on land or in the atmosphere?

-Yes, phytoplankton can live on land or in the atmosphere in some circumstances.
+They can live on land or in the atmosphere in some circumstances.
 They typically get energy through photosynthesis and should spend most of their time in places where this process can occur without interruptions.
 That’s why they are mainly found in the well-light surface layer of a lake, sea, ocean, or other water bodies.
-However, plankton can also survive on land or in the air for limited periods.

 About Ocean Info